 This recipe was created by Kalyn.

 Amount Per Serving: Calories: 125Total Fat: 9gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 0mgSodium: 175mgCarbohydrates: 10gFiber: 4gSugar: 4gProtein: 3g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Carrots are high in carbs for most low-carb eating plans, but adding mushrooms lowers the total carbs per serving in the finished dish.
-This would be a great side dish for phase 2 or 3 of the South Beach Diet and is also good for Paleo or Whole 30.
+Carrots might seem high in carbs for low-carb eating plans, but adding mushrooms lowers the total carbs per serving in these Roasted Carrots and Mushrooms.
+Check the nutritional information and see what you think.
+This would be a great side dish for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Side Dishes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.